HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_mhs.md

 ## File-based export in a Kubernetes environment
 The method of using a file-based export of user session data usage is only used in disconnected use cases within the Kubernetes environment where the Helm chart has not configured DX with MyHCLSoftware portal.

-### Generating and uploading user session data usage in metrics format
+### Generating user session data usage in metrics format
 To generate the user session data usage in metrics format, the report must include the session data encrypted for each user session.

 Use the following command to generate usage metrics from the user session data.
 Make sure to specify the appropriate `startDate`, `endDate` and `deploymentId` values.